bmkramer/covid19_preprints_published/README.md

 ![](outputs/figures/preprints_published/covid19_preprints_published_week.png)

-Among the preprint servers that do include links to published papers in their metadata, there are interesting differences in the proportion of preprints linked to published papers, with percentages ranging from 3% (for medRxiv) to 38% (for JMIR) (Figures 2, 3).
+Among the preprint servers that do include links to published papers in their metadata, there are interesting differences in the proportion of preprints linked to published papers, with percentages ranging from 3% (for medRxiv) to 38% (for JMIR).
 These could reflect both technical workflows (e.g. linking  might be easier/quicker when preprint server and journals are from the same publisher) and publication practices (e.g. selectivity of journals, speed of peer review processes, decisions on when to post a preprint).

 Preprints linked to published papers | medRxiv (n=7370)